 Welcome to #TRVSTLOVES.
-We curate news, stories, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
-In this edition, we’re focusing on the much talked about mental health and the art of mindfulness.
+We curate news, stories, ideas, and inspiration from across the world which demonstrate how real action can accomplish a positive social impact.
+In this edition, we’re focusing on the much-talked-about mental health and the art of mindfulness.
 We hope you enjoy reading….

-Launched at the end of last year, it's worth giving The Naked Professors podcast a listen - we were hooked in straight away by the two incredibly engaging presenters.
-Stripping down perceptions of mental health, these guys are having difficult conversations in a sincere and light hearted way: it's a really enjoyable yet thought provoking listen.
-With new guests each week, there are plenty of tips and advice to give you food for thought and we think it's encouraging to hear people being so open and honest about previously taboo subjects.
+Launched at the end of last year, it's worth giving The Naked Professors podcast a listen - we were hooked straight away by the two incredibly engaging presenters.
+Stripping down perceptions of mental health, these guys are having difficult conversations in a sincere and light-hearted way: it's a really enjoyable, yet thought-provoking listen.
+With new guests each week, there are plenty of tips and advice to give you food for thought, and we think it's encouraging to hear people being so open and honest about previously taboo subjects.